downfa11/cursus/docs/core/storage/disk-persistence.md

 ## Purpose and Scope

-This document provides a comprehensive overview of go-broker's disk persistence system, which is responsible for durably storing messages to disk and retrieving them on demand.
+This document provides a comprehensive overview of cursus's disk persistence system, which is responsible for durably storing messages to disk and retrieving them on demand.
 The disk persistence layer ensures data durability through batched asynchronous writes while providing efficient read access via memory-mapped I/O.

 This page covers the architecture, core components, write and read paths, and the concurrency model of the disk persistence system.
 For detailed information about: